romankempt/hetbuilder/docs/intro.md

 hetbuilder --help
 ```

-The `build` utility is fully implemented.
+The `build` utility exposes the results interactively via a matplotlib GUI.
 You can use any ASE-readable structure format to specify the lower and upper layer.
 They should be recognizable as two-dimensional, e.g., by having a zero vector in the *z*-direction.

 ```bash